mozilla/ai-guide/templates/content/image-models/index.md

 **Output**: Latent representations of the text.

-**Description**: A Text Encoder is a model that converts raw text into a latent, typically lower-dimensional, representation.
-These text latents are used in various applications, including natural language processing tasks and models like CLIP, where text embeddings need to be closely aligned with image embeddings for effective cross-modal learning.
-The text encoder is usually trained to capture the semantic essence of the input text, making it valuable for tasks like text classification, sentiment analysis, and more.
+**Description**: The Text Encoder (from CLIP) converts text prompts into a latents as described above.
+In Stable Diffusion, the text embeddings (latents) are used during the reverse diffusion process to _condition_ the output.
+It's what allows us to do Text-to-Image tasks where the generated image is guided by a text prompt.

 <!-- TOC --><a name="control-net-conditioning-encoder"></a>
 ## Control Net Conditioning Encoder